buccaneerai/note-window-consumer/performance/2023-04-20/UrgentCare/f.md

 Sore throat

 #### HPI
-The patient has been experiencing a severe sore throat for the past five days, rating the pain as an 8 out of 10.
-The patient also mentioned feeling feverish at the onset of the sore throat.
-The patient's son had a similar illness recently, with a sore throat and fever, and was diagnosed with strep throat.
-The patient has tried taking ibuprofen to alleviate the pain, which provided some relief.
+The patient has been experiencing a severe sore throat for about five days, rating the pain as an 8 on a scale of 1 to 10.
+When the sore throat started, the patient felt feverish and experienced a sensation of running hot.
+The patient's son was also sick with a sore throat and fever prior to the patient's symptoms.
+The patient has been taking ibuprofen to alleviate the pain.

 #### ROS
 - ent: [true] sore throat